michaelwwan/noise/README.md

 You should include ```--ratio r``` to set the μm/pixel ratio ```r``` for your dataset.
 The default value is the ratio for our training images, 0.7784 μm/pixel.
 We use this to scale the pixel size of the underlying square patches in which inference is performed, which are 832 × 832 by default, so that the side length always corresponds to the true length of ~647.7 μm = 832 pixels × 0.7784 μm/pixel.

 Our patches were chosen in order to dwarf the size of most osteoclasts in our training data, but detection can struggle when there are large osteoclasts with sizes comparable to our patch size of ~647.7 μm.
-We found that artificially reducing ```r``` can serve as a quick workaround: for instance, setting ```r``` to half of its true value (0.3892 μm/pixel, for us), tricks the algorithm into thinking that the osteoclasts are only half of their actual size, so more of them can fit into the patches.
-This is not an ideal solution by any means, since the underlying data (osteoclast incidence and appearance) is not really scale invariant, but it seems to work reasonably well for ~2× adjustments.
+We tried to address this in an update to the inference script (see the 8/10/26 entry in the update log), but before that, we also had some limited success in dealing with this by artificially reducing ```r```, e.g., to half of its true value (0.3892 μm/pixel, for us), despite the underlying data (osteoclast incidence and appearance) is not really scale invariant.

 You can select a CUDA device, e.g. with ```--device cuda```, but otherwise inference will run on a cpu by default.